 The war memorial for Taff Vale Railway employees who served in the First World War is on display at Cardiff Queen Street station.
 Our information about it is available here.

-With thanks to Adrian Hughes, of the Home Front museum in Llandudno, and to Rev Ron Keen and Steven John
+With thanks to Adrian Hughes, of the Home Front museum in Llandudno, and to David Hughes, the Rev Ron Keen and Steven John

 Postcode: CF10 1EP View Location Map

 - Baldwin, Herbert Percy, Pioneer 251321.
 Died 16/10/1918 aged 34.
 Royal Engineers.
 Buried Delsaux Farm Cemetery, France.
 Husband of Emily Baldwin of 10 O'Cormell Street, Limerick.
 Was a GWR invoice typist before enlisting.

 - Crews, Hector, Private PS/8702.
 Died 20/07/1916 aged 19.
 Royal Fusiliers.
 Thiepval Memorial, France.
 Son of Harry and Annie Crews of 135 Donald Street, Roath Park, Cardiff.

 - Diggory, Edwin Thomas, Quartermaster Sergeant 845.
 Died 20/08/1915 aged 25.
 Royal Army Medical Corps.
 Buried Hill 10 Cemetery, Turkey.
 Son of Mr and Mrs H R Diggory of 46 Albany Road, Roath Park, Cardiff.
 Was a GWR goods clerk before enlisting.